freenas/freenas-docs/userguide/intro.rst

   into a new boot environment instead of formatting the boot device.
   This makes updates safer and testing different versions more convenient.

+* A new :guilabel:`Setup mode` drop-down menu has been added to :menuselection:`Storage --> Replication Tasks --> Add Replication`.

 * A new FQDN checkbox has been added to the :guilabel:`Advanced` :ref:`System` settings.
 Checking this causes fully-qualified domain